tdesert/algolia-poc/README.md

 ## Indexing cities
 Use `script/fetch_cities.rb` to populate your Algolia index with a list of cities retrieved from [http://geonames.org](http://geonames.org):

-	./fetch_cities.rb
+	./script/fetch_cities.rb

-Edit the following configuration constants in the script:
+You can edit the following configuration constants in the script:

 Constant | Description
 ------------ | -------------